PreciousChicken/blog/content/posts/vercel-apollo-server-react.md

 ## Version control

 This example uses Vercel CLI 21.1.0, node v15.2.0, npm v6.14.11, @apollo/client v3.3.6, apollo-server-micro v2.19.1 and Ubuntu 20.04.1 (Regolith flavour).
-If following the instructions does not work first time then this might be the problem - try cloning the [repo](https://github.com/PreciousChicken/vercel-apollo-server-react) to start with and running `npx vercel dev`.
+If following the instructions does not work first time then this might be the problem - try cloning the [repo](https://github.com/PreciousChicken/vercel-apollo-server-react) to start with and running `npm i && npx vercel dev` (assuming you have a Vercel logon).